sultanZtony/Friendly-Neighborhood-Car-Dealership-FNCD-/README.md

 Project 3.2 is an extension of Professor Bruce Montgomery's code from Project 2.2.

 Logger-n.txt files have been .gitignore(d).
 This program must me executed by the grader's local machine to produce those files.

+For a UML class diagram update, follow the link below.
+The page is public for anyone who has the link.
+Please contact us if there are any problems with access.

+UML class diagram update: https://app.diagrams.net/#G1rY5RrPBjgLfuvFG_8AAndh7k1dU8KAtq